Dave Leduc: 2018: Myanmar Lethwei World Championship and Tun Tun Min Trilogy

 On 19 August 2018, at the 3rd Myanmar Lethwei World Championship, Leduc returned to face former Rajadamnern Stadium, WPMF and IKF Champion Diesellek TopkingBoxing inside the Thein Pyu Stadium in Yangon, Myanmar.

 The matchup was mediatized as Lethwei vs Muaythai.
 With more than 200 fights to his record, Diesellek was the more experienced fighter of the two, with Leduc having only 24 fights.
 For this fight and for the first time in his career, Leduc flew his longtime trainer Sifu Patrick Marcil to Myanmar.
-Prior to the bout, Leduc said in an interview that he respected Diesellek's left kick, having knocked out current Lumpini Stadium and Rajadamnern Stadium champion Youssef Boughanem in brutal manner at Lumpini Stadium in 2012.
+Prior to the bout, Leduc said in an interview that he respected Diesellek's left kick, having knocked out Lumpini Stadium and Rajadamnern Stadium champion Youssef Boughanem in brutal manner at Lumpini Stadium in 2012.

 The fight started with some exchanges in the clinch, with Diesellek trying the first headbutt of the fight which missed and Leduc landing a left uppercut.
 Leduc continued with a fake right knee, fake left knee, followed by a right elbow, knocking out his opponent.
 Diesellek's corner called for the allowed injury time-out and woke him up.
 The fight resumed with Diesellek landing a left kick to Leduc's head.
 Leduc threw a fake kick to punch, followed by a knee to jaw knocking out Diesellek and breaking his jaw.
 Leduc won by KO at 2:23 in the first round, marking his sixth title defence.
 He raised the Myanmar flag and performed the traditional victory dance Lethwei yay.

 Leduc avoiding a punch from Tun Tun Min during their trilogy fight.

 On December 16, 2018, the very anticipated third match between Tun Tun Min took place at the Air KBZ Aung Lan Golden Belt Championship in Yangon.
 The fight was billed as The Biggest Fight In Lethwei History.
 The third fight saw Leduc fighting out of the red corner, the first time a foreigner has been able to do so in the history of Lethwei, as it is customary to have non-Burmese fighters come out of the blue corner.
-Tun Tun Min was fully recovered, but had tremendous difficulty with the distance control of Leduc.
+Tun Tun Min had tremendous difficulty with the distance control of Leduc.
 At 1:28 seconds of the first round, Leduc landed a headbutt to the temple in the clinch which floored Tun Tun Min, but managed to get up at the count of eight.

-At the 2:35 of the same round, Leduc landed a jumping elbow that knocked out Tun Tun Min.
+At the 2:35 of the same round, Leduc landed a jumping right elbow that knocked out Tun Tun Min.
 His team had to call for the 2-minute injury time-out to revive him and attend to a cut above his right eye.
 The later rounds saw both fighters vying for a finish but ended without another knockout at the final bell and Leduc retained the Lethwei Golden Belt title.